Digitally Sign PDFs: An Essential Guide for Professionals

 A certified and audited Certificate Authority like Notarius manages public key infrastructures (PKIs) in compliance with industry best practices for security and maintenance.

-Moreover, a Certificate Authority also provides its clients with the ability to revoke the use of a digital signature for an employee or regulated professional if they no longer have the required rights to use it (available in Canada with Notarius).
+Moreover, a Certificate Authority also provides its clients with the ability to revoke the use of a digital signature if an employee or regulated professional no longer has the required rights to use it (available in Canada with Notarius).
 These mechanisms ensure better control over signers’ rights and reduce the risks of professional fraud.
 For regulated professional bodies and employers, these features are significant in a digitally challenging and difficult-to-regulate world.

 How to digitally sign a PDF document

-7. Select if you want to Display the signature reason, the date and/or custom text on the signature.
+- Select options to Display the signature reason, the date, and/or custom text on the signature.

-• With the CertifiO Desktop digital signature, you will be prompted to enter the password associated to your digital certificate (.epf).
+- With the CertifiO Desktop digital signature, you will be prompted to enter the password associated with your digital certificate (.epf).

 The benefits of professional digital signatures